HDMRlvuAndyO545a-zlp/About/README.md

 - **Education:** Brockton High School, 12

 ## Summary
 Hello.
-Not sure what to say except that I'm a highschool student in his senior year since any and all other information about me would fit better on another section.
-With that in mind, here's a picture I found while trying to figure out pictures
+Not sure what to say except that I'm a highschool student in his senior year.
+There isn't much to talk about besides school, all I do is laze around all day.
+Not much of a sports fan, and I don't like talking that much.
+I try to be amicable but it's hard since I'm not really a people person.

+I may not like sports but T.V. is nice.

 ![Pikachu](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTr_mJy3zkHzHSDg2CdFuU_uWfofM3fFWzryKkgT0B2mxez3NCQ)